jsabo/local-k8s/README.md

-# local-k8s

-## Local clusters for Kubernetes testing
+# Local Clusters for Kubernetes Testing

 #### Run Kubernetes IN Docker